Phonographic Performance Limited: Repertoire

-PPL Database
+PPL database

 The database is the core of PPL's business and the main interface with its registered members.
 The database holds all the information required to both license the music and to distribute collected licenses to PPL's members.
 It contains the metadata (or details included in the file) of all the music registered by PPL's members that is relevant to both identify a piece of music and determine its legal status.

-The difference between PPL and PRS for Music
+The difference between PPL and PRS for music licensing

 PPL and PRS for Music are separate, independent companies and in most instances a licence is required from both organisations to legally play recorded music in public.
 As of 2018 both organisations have launched a joint venture via formation of a new Private limited company called PPL PRS Ltd which aims to streamline the process of obtaining a Music license in the UK.
 While both companies licence the use of music and collect royalties for the music industry, they represent different rights holders and have separate licences, terms, and conditions.
 PPL collects and distributes money for the use of recorded music on behalf of record companies and performers.
 PRS for Music collects and distributes money for the use of the musical composition and lyrics on behalf of authors, songwriters, composers, and publishers.